digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-13.md

 #### LSP

 Modifications are being made to a new "lspserver" branch of VDMJ to support the LSP protocol.
 I'm currently testing with the Eclipse lsp4e client, enabling one feature at a time to see what messages are sent - the Microsoft documentation for the protocol is not very clear (no examples), so we really have to progress by example.
-VDMJ itself is currently proving relatively easy to change to add this support, though I'm getting timeout problems with the lsp4e client (even though it's quite fast).
+VDMJ itself is currently proving relatively easy to change to add this support, but we're starting with the simplest features...

 ##  Any Other Business